 2. Redeem your rewards

-Before you part ways with your card, do a rewards treasure hunt.
+Before you part ways with your card, make sure you claim what you’ve earned.
 Log in or glance over your statement to spot any unclaimed goodies—points, air miles, or cashback waiting to be redeemed.
-It’s like finding money in a jacket pocket: use it or lose it.
+It’s like finding cash in your pocket when you put on some old jeans.
+It’s a bonus.
+Why lose it?

 3. Update automatic payments

-Go through your credit card statements to check any recurring charges, such as utility bills, subscription services, or insurance premiums, that are automatically charged to your card.
+Go through your credit card statements to check for any automated recurring charges, such as utility bills, subscription services, or insurance premiums.

-Before cancelling the card, switch these payments to another credit card or a different payment method, such as a debit card, e-wallet, or bank transfer.
+Before cancelling the card, it’s probably best to switch these payments to another credit card or a different payment method, such as a debit card, e-wallet, or bank transfer.

-This ensures you get all payments, which could lead to service interruptions, late fees, or negative marks on your credit report.
+This will allow you to avoid any service interruptions, late fees, or negative marks on your credit report.

 4. Pay off any outstanding balance